bowwarriorbasics/bowwarriorbasics.github.io/index.md

 <img class="ui medium left floated image" src="profile.png">

-From the 'Departments' menu, you can navigate to the pages for individual majors, here you will be able to interact on the major's forum, or go to the list of classes for the major.
+From the 'Departments' menu, you can navigate to the pages for individual majors, here you will be able to interact on the major's forum, or see a list of classes you will need to take in the future.

 <img class="ui medium left floated image" src="major.png">